Why do I have a bad bite?

 Why did our ancestors not have mouth breathing face?

 You can look to indigenous societies and our hunter-gatherer ancestors to see just what our jaws should look like—broad, no crooked teeth with plenty of room for wisdom teeth.
 There is little evidence of dental diseases like decay and gum disease in hunter-gatherer skulls as well!

 The takeaway is that we need to do everything for our kiddos to ensure proper nasal breathing and adequate chewing.

-A physiologic dentist like Dr. Randi Green can perform a detailed airway assessment and a thorough jaw growth and development evaluation in children as young as 12 months.
+A physiologic dentist like Dr. Randi Green can perform a detailed evaluation in children to ensure proper oral development.

-By catching these risk factors early, you can help your child develop to their full genetic potential and minimize their risk for dental problems later in life.
+By catching these risk factors early, you can help your child minimize their risk for dental problems later in life.

-Facial growth guidance orthodontics paired with myofunctional therapy can correct many bad dental bites and their associated issues for most patients.
+Physiologic orthodontics paired with myofunctional therapy can correct many bad dental bites and thee associated issues for most patients.